Wednesday, 3 September 2008

 neighbourhood in blue fill in gaps

-The left half shows a close up of Kloosterveen, the new housing estate of 8000 homes which is being built on the west of the city, showing only the all important main cycle routes.
-These mainly provide access to the city.
-There is now a direct route to the city centre provided by 4 m wide cycle path and a 5 m wide bicycle road and over which the dual carriageway ring road was lifted on a new bridge.
-This attention to detail results in journeys from the new housing estate being quicker, more convenient, and more pleasant by bike than by car.
+The left half of the map at the top of this post is a close up of Kloosterveen, a new housing development of 8000 homes which is being built on the west of Assen outside the existing city boundary.
+This shows rough locations of just the primary-route cycle-paths through the suburb which provide access to schools, shops and other services as well as to the centre of the existing city and to the west to link up with villages and other towns.
+A new direct route to the city centre was built provided by 4 m wide cycle path and a 5 m wide bicycle road and over which the dual carriageway ring road was lifted on a new bridge.
+This attention to detail results in journeys from the new housing estate being quicker, more convenient, and more pleasant by bike than by car because there are no traffic lights on the route to the city centre by bicycle.

 The right half of the image at the top of this post is a map of Assen and surroundings.
 In total the map covers an area about 6.5 km across, so you can see how closely packed these cycle paths are.
 Note that routes also go well outside the city, to all commuter villages around Assen and all the way to other cities such as Groningen 30 km directly North and Hoogeveen 40 km to the South.